A Series of Firsts.

 From networks and handsets to apps and operating systems, America’s wireless industry is defined by innovation, ingenuity and enterprise.

-America invented the cellphone, the smartphone and the app industry—and today's 4G networks were deployed here first.
-We lead the world in wireless and that leadership brings significant benefits.
+America invented the cellphone, the smartphone and the app industry—and 4G networks were deployed here first.
+The U.S. was also the first country of its size to have three nationwide 5G networks.
+We lead the world in wireless, and that leadership brings significant benefits.

 America’s competitive wireless industry drives our economy, powers innovation across industries, delivers the world’s very best mobile experience and helps creates safer communities.
 No industry is more central to our daily lives.